Make bloom and motion blur seperate options

 Things that are bright/white obviously are more susceptible to blooming.
 Makes me ask, why is there such high contrast on the roads etc?
 They are almost white, when you add bloom it just goes crazily out of control.
 This is probably making bloom seem worse too.

-Updated by bigpickle over 2 years ago
+Updated by bigpickle almost 3 years ago

 Definitely hoping for a change here, PP features need separate options.